 Yes!!
 Just leave out the egg like I did and use vegan butter.
 Skip the marshmallows and go for a pecan brown sugar streusel topping.

-To make a brown sugar streusel combine ¼ cup flour, ¼ cup brown sugar, ½ cup pecans, ½ tsp cinnamon, ⅛ tsp salt, and 4 tbsp vegan butter to create a crunchy topping.
+To make a brown sugar streusel combine ¼ cup flour, ¼ cup brown sugar, ½ cup pecans, ½ teaspoon cinnamon, ⅛ teaspoon salt, and 4 tablespoon vegan butter to create a crunchy topping.

 Great holiday side dishes